shijing0628/FS1010-todolist-jquery/README.md

 ### Optional Extra's to Add:

--allow the removal of items completely from the list
+- allow the removal of items completely from the list
 - automatically move completed items to the bottom
 - error if input is empty
 - Advanced Things to Try: